 UPDATE: Suspect charged in deadly Jefferson City shooting

-JEFFERSON CITY - The Cole County Prosecutor's Office filed charges Wednesday for a shooting that killed a Jefferson City woman.
+JEFFERSON CITY - The Cole County Prosecutor's Office filed charges Wednesday for a shooting that killed a Jefferson City man.

 17-year-old Devin Schrimpf of Holts Summit was charged with first degree murder and armed criminal action for the Halloween morning shooting.